-To all my beloved milk producer members and members Covid-19 pandemic has far reaching effects on mankind of the Board.
+all my beloved milk producer members and members of the Board.

 Due to the continuous support of all members, sahayaks, employees, customers and all the stakeholders who are associated with the Company, Company has achieved a sales turnover of Rs.
-1266.22 Crores, while the Profit Before I am thankful to all producer directors and expert directors Tax is Rs.
+1266.22 Crores, while the Profit Before Tax is Rs.
 8.49 Crores during the financial year 2020-21.

-affected all the business and employment.
-Non- disposal of milk in bulk and sudden reduction in liquid milk sale due to continues lockdown, company was forced to declare milk holidays for six-seven days.
-But even after this, all members have maintained their faith in the company and I am thankful to all for truly embodied their sprit towards guidance provided during the year. the company.
+Last year, Covid-19 pandemic situation has severely affected all the business and employment.
+Non-disposal of milk in bulk and sudden reduction in liquid milk sale due to continues lockdown, company was forced to declare milk holidays for six-seven days.
+But even after this, all members have maintained their faith in the company and I am thankful to all for truly embodied their sprit towards the company.

-the milk producing members by paying average milk price Rs.
+Our Company has maintained its commitment towards the milk producing members by paying average milk price Rs.
 44.20 per litre throughout the year even in the face of epidemic and other dire circumstances.